mlandry22/mlb-player-digital-engagement/johnm/README.md

 ## Instructions
 1. Create pickle files using the notebook at https://www.kaggle.com/naotaka1128/creating-unnested-dataset/notebook.
 The code here uses them instead of the raw csv files.
 2. Install required libraries from requirements.txt
-3. Run the python file.
+3. Run mlb_dataprep_24f.py to create the dataset used for training.
+4. Run mlb_train_24f.py to train a model on the dataset.
-4. Use the serialized models output from this code as inputs to the submitted notebook.
+5. Use the serialized models output from the above step as inputs to the submitted notebook.
-5. Get 2nd place!
+6. Get 2nd place!

 ## System